scg-unibe-ch/ese2016-team3/documentation/srs.md

 - *Date*: The date of the flat presentation,
 - *Time*: The time of the flat presentation,
 - *Visit Ad*: A button that if clicked will lead the user to the ad he posted about the flat in question
 - *Visitors*: A button which will open a new site with some information about the property in question and a table of all people that will attend its presentation.
-The table contains the following: *Name* (full name of the user), *Username* (the flatfindr username of the user), *Profile* (a button that leads to the user's personal profile), *Rating* (the rating of one to 5 stars that this user has on the website)
+The table contains the following: *Name* (full name of the user), *Username* (the Ithaca username of the user), *Profile* (a button that leads to the user's personal profile), *Rating* (the rating of one to 5 stars that this user has on the website)

 _Your visits_-table:
 A table of the flats a user is interested in and will or has already visited, containing the following: